 This month’s conversation will discuss Ruth Burrow’s book on Teresa’s Interior Castle.
-Some pre-reading is available before the session.
 This discussion will be in two parts each focusing on essential grounding for understanding Teresa: our call to ‘become human’ and grow toward union with God, and Ruth Burrows’ insights into the difference between the essence of mystical encounter and the experienced effects.
 This clarification helps to make sense of Teresa’s mystical experiences.

 You are invited to read the chapter Fourth Mansion Part I which deals with some of the issues, concepts and common confusions about Teresa’s writing.
 Ruth Burrows writes, in relations to the difference between essence and effect, “My conviction is that anything that can be described, given an account of, simply cannot be the mystical encounter in itself.”
 It is the effects, not the essence, that can be described.
 “If we have faith, surely we know that God gives himself without measure and we can’t attempt to gauge the depth of the giving by our totally inadequate plumb lines of sense (what we feel).” page 41